galaxyproject/training-material/faq.md

 ## How do I get help?

 The support channel for instructors is the same as for individual learners.
-We suggest you start by posting a question to the Galaxy Training Network Gitter channel.
+We suggest you start by posting a question to the Galaxy Training Network [Gitter chat](https://gitter.im/Galaxy-Training-Network/Lobby).
 Anyone can view the discussion, but you'll need to login (using your GitHub or Twitter account) to add to the discussion.

-If you have questions about Galaxy in general (that are not training-centric) then there are numerous support options.
+If you have questions about Galaxy in general (that are not training-centric) then there are [several support options](https://galaxyproject.org/support/).

 # Contributing

 First off, thanks for your interest in contributing to the Galaxy training materials!

 Individual learners and instructors can make these training more effective by contributing back to them.
 You can report mistakes and errors, create more content, etc. Whatever is your background, there is a way to contribute.
-See the [contributing page]() for how.
+See the [contributing page]({{ site.github_repository }}/CONTRIBUTING.md)) for how.

 TODO: @tnabtaf suggests moving rest of this section to CONTRIBUTING.md